 Telephone numbers in the U.S. have ten digits.
-The first digit is a "1".

-The next three digits are the area code.
+The first three digits are the area code.
 In written or printed telephone numbers, area codes are often placed within parentheses like this: (212) 555-1234.
 Each area code will serve a few million people.
 This might be an entire state or just part of a large city like New York or Los Angeles.
-If you are dialing a number in the same area code as the telephone you are using, you usually do not have to dial the first "1" plus the area code.